-The original article in PDF was published at the NCSU COE People site.
-It was translated and published at our blog by the authors' permission.
+The original article was translated and published at our blog by the authors' permission.
 At the end of the article, we added a short section about the PVS-Studio analyzer, where we describe which of the recommendations suggested in the article are or aren't implemented in our tool and why.

 Software quality is becoming more important with the increasing reliance on software systems.
 There are different ways to ensure quality in software, including code reviews and rigorous testing.
 Software defects, or bugs, can cost companies significant amounts of money, especially when they lead to software failure , .